Covering theory, (mono)morphism categories and stable Auslander algebras: The induced -precovering and preserve the almost split sequences

 \section{The induced $G$-precovering $\rm{H}F_{\la}$ and $\CS \rm{F}_{\la}$ preserve the almost split sequences}

 The main objective of this section is to show that the functors $\rm{H}\rm{F}_{\la}$ and $\CS \rm{F}_{\la}$ preserve the almost split sequences.
 This section is divided into three subsections.
-In the first subsection, we will provide the general structure of almost split sequence ending at some kinds of objects in the morphism and monomorphism categories over a Krull-Schmidt abelian category $\CC$ with enough projectives and injectives, and moreover a nice connection between the almost split sequences in $\rm{H}(\CC)$ and $\CS(\CC)$ and the ones in $\CF(\CC)$ and $\CF(\underline{C})$, respectively.
-In the last two subsections, we specialize the general results for our special cases ($(\CS)\rm{H}(\mmod \CA)$ and $(\CS)\rm{H}(\mmod \CB)$) to prove our purpose.\\
+In the first subsection, we will provide the general structure of almost split sequence ending at some kinds of objects in the morphism and monomorphism categories over a Krull-Schmidt abelian category $\CC$ with enough projectives and injectives.
+Moreover, we will discuss a nice connection between the almost split sequences in $\rm{H}(\CC)$ and $\CS(\CC)$ and the ones in $\CF(\CC)$ and $\CF(\underline{C})$, respectively.
+In the last two subsections, we specialize the general results for our special cases ($(\CS)\rm{H}(\mmod \CA)$ and $(\CS)\rm{H}(\mmod \CB)$) to achieve our main results.